shakesco/shakesco-docs/content/docs/autopayments/integration.md

 #### Invoices

 {{< callout type="info" >}}
-Invoices are provided to your customers once they make payment.
+Invoices are provided to your customers when they want to make payment.
 If you are on free-tier, you can only send 10,000 invoices, other invoices will be charged 0.5% of the amount paid.
 If you are on any paid tier, there is no cap on the number of invoices sent.
 {{< /callout >}}

-Invoices help your customers prove that they made payment for a certain services.
+Invoices help your customers make payment for a certain services.
 They are now available on Shakespay.
-Once payment is made invoice is sent to your customer.
+Once payment is made receipt is sent to your customer.

 #### Discount period